python-trio/trio/docs/source/reference-core.rst

 ~~~~~~~~~~~~~

 The vast majority of trio's API is *not* thread safe: it can only be
 used from inside a call to :func:`trio.run`.
-We don't bother
+This manual doesn't
-documenting this on individual calls; unless specifically noted
+bother documenting this on individual calls; unless specifically noted
 otherwise, you should assume that it isn't safe to call any trio
 functions from anywhere except the trio thread.
 (But :ref:`see below
 <threads>` if you really do need to work with threads.)